utkarsh-1602/Linux-Bash-Scripting/README.md

 - It allows users to execute commands, run scripts, and manage files and processes.
 - The shell acts as an intermediary between the user and the operating system kernel.

+## Popular Shells in Linux
+Some popular shells in Linux include:

+1. **Bash (Bourne Again Shell)**: This is the default shell for most Linux distributions.
+It's a powerful and feature-rich shell with a wide range of capabilities.

+2. **Zsh (Z Shell)**: Zsh is an extended version of the Bourne shell (sh) with many additional features and improvements, such as advanced tab completion and customization options.

+3. **Fish (Friendly Interactive Shell)**: Fish is designed to be user-friendly with features like syntax highlighting, autosuggestions, and easy-to-use scripting syntax.

+4. **Ksh (Korn Shell)**: Ksh is another powerful shell that's compatible with the Bourne shell syntax but includes additional features for scripting and interactive use.

+5. **Dash**: Dash is a lightweight shell optimized for executing scripts quickly.
+It's often used as the default system shell for boot scripts and other system-level tasks.

 ## Text Editor for Bash scripting
 When it comes to writing Bash scripts, you can use any text editor that you're comfortable with.
 Here are a few popular options.
 1. **Vim**: Vim is a powerful and highly configurable text editor that is often preferred by experienced users due to its efficiency and versatility.